 300g rib eye fillet, lightly frozen to very thinly slice

-4. Remove brisket, which should be fall-apart tender, set aside and refrigerate for later.
+Remove brisket, which should be fall-apart tender, set aside and refrigerate or freeze for later.
 Simmer the rest uncovered for a further 40 minutes.

-6. To assemble the soup, prepare rice noodles per packet, place noodles in bowl.
+To assemble the soup, prepare rice noodles per packet instructions and place in bowl.
 Top with bean sprouts, thinly sliced raw beef and brisket and ladle over hot broth to cook the meat.
 Serve with extra bean sprouts, fresh herbs, lime and hot sauce.

-- The inclusion of the beef brisket is really key to obtain an authentic strong beefy flavour.
-Leftover cooked meat can be shredded can be frozen and can be used later in all sorts of aromatic dishes, such as rice paper rolls, dumplings, and vermicelli salad.
+The inclusion of the beef brisket is really key to obtain an authentic strong beefy flavour.
+Leftover cooked meat can be shredded can be frozen and can be used later in all sorts of aromatic dishes, such as caramelised brisket, rice paper rolls, dumplings, and vermicelli salad.

-- If you don’t have whole spices at hand, feel free to substitute their ground equivalents.
+If you don’t have whole spices at hand, substitute with ground equivalents.